USDA Foreign Agricultural Service: A Pillar in Global Dairy Trade

-The USDA Foreign Agricultural Service (FAS) plays a pivotal role in improving foreign market access for U.S. products and promoting food security globally.
-As an integral branch of the United States Department of Agriculture (USDA), the FAS focuses on multiple agricultural commodities, including dairy, aiming to enhance trade opportunities and sustain global food supply chains.
+The USDA Foreign Agricultural Service (FAS) plays a pivotal role in improving foreign market access for U.S. products and promoting food security on a global scale.
+As a crucial branch of the United States Department of Agriculture (USDA), FAS focuses on numerous agricultural commodities, with dairy being a significant sector.
+The organization aims to enhance trade opportunities and sustain global food supply chains.

 Location and Operations

 The main headquarters of the USDA Foreign Agricultural Service is located in Washington, D.C.
-However, FAS also oversees a global network of agricultural attachés and locally employed staff in around 93 countries, each fostering agricultural trade relations and ensuring compliance with international standards.
+However, the FAS extends its reach through a comprehensive network of agricultural attachés and locally employed staff in approximately 93 countries.
+These international offices are instrumental in fostering agricultural trade relations and ensuring compliance with international standards, thereby supporting U.S. farmers and agribusinesses.

 Financial Insights